 Mistake #2 – Not Defining Your Target Audience

 If you don’t get this one right, it could jeopardise your whole blogging strategy!

-The majority of successful blogs are the ones which create content on one specific niche.
+The majority of successful blogs are the ones that create content on one specific niche.

-I'm not saying that there aren't successful blogs out there which talk about all kinds of things and are multi-niche!
+I’m not saying that there aren’t successful blogs out there that talk about all kinds of things and are multi-niche!

 I’m just saying that when you’re first starting out, target specific people in one area, as it’ll make it a lot easier for you, as there’s so many people online.

 It’s important to do some research and make sure the topic you want to start a blog in is viable.

 This means it needs to have enough people searching for problems, wants and needs within it.